This hands-on Hobart Handler 140 review features a welder I purchased three years ago.

 If the drive isn’t fast and reliable, you can’t weld aluminum.
 That’s why it’s rare for a manufacturer to recommend it.

 Third, it’s equipped with the Quick Select system.
 It features a user-friendly triple-groove drive roller.
-Changes are fast: push-in, twist to align pin with type and diameter, and release.
+Changes are fast: push-in, twist to align pin with type and diameter, and then release.
 All three grooves are available without removing the roller.

 I like not having to store (lose) extra drive rollers.

 You get two smooth grooves for .024” solid wire and .030/.035” solid or flux core.
-The extra .030/.035” knurled groove provides a good grip on soft wire using lighter roller tension settings.
+The extra .030/.035” knurled groove provides a good grip on the soft wire using lighter roller tension settings.
 This avoids feed issues caused by squeezing or deforming.

 The calibrated feed tension control allows precise pressure control to prevent slippage or crushing.

-Tip: Start with a setting of 1.5 for flux-core or aluminum, and 2 for solid MIG.
+Tip: Start with a setting of 1.5 for flux-core or aluminum and 2 for solid MIG.